'Gilmore Girls' Season 4, Episode 5: The Fundamental Things Apply

 Lorelai's subplot in this episode revolves around her decision to hire a new designer for the inn.
 After searching for a long time and dodging a bunch of loons ("purple, purple, purple"), she finally decides on a woman named Natalie Zimmermann.
 She knows all about Anaglypta wallpaper and seems to understand the inn's desired aesthetic but loses major points with Lorelai after revealing that she's previously worked with Emily.
 In instances like this, I lose all patience for Lorelai and her insane pettiness.
 It's not like Natalie and Emily are bffs!
 There's no reason why she would have to sever a working relationship with someone just because they might one day talk to her mother and reveal super-secret personal details 🙄

-Rory's date night disaster is coupled with roommate drama and weird male judgement.
+Rory's date night disaster is coupled with roommate drama and weird male judgment.
 Paris and Janet are feuding, and Rory gets caught in the cross hairs.
 Afer Paris turns her alarm clock off, she accidentally sleeps in, and nearly misses waffle bar day.
 As she frantically moves through the breakfast line in her pajamas, desperately grasping for leftover food crumbs, Marty approaches her and introduces her to a bunch of lame looking dudes who call themselves "the Breakfast Crew."
 Points for originality!
 A few of them (including Glenn) make fun of her pajamas, which is baffling.
 People wore pajamas to breakfast somewhat regularly when I was in college and no one gave a single fuck.

 There are points later in the series where I almost feel bad for Marty, but then I remember that he's the kind of guy who couldn't approach Rory until he saw her in pajamas and determined that this "even[ed] the playing field."
 Showing up to breakfast in pajamas is not even remotely as embarrassing as getting so drunk that you pass out naked in a hallway.
-I'm glad that Rory brushes this floppy-headed loser off with a scoff and an eye-roll.
+I'm glad Rory dismisses this floppy-headed loser with a scoff and an eye-roll.

 Nice polo shirt, dipshit.
 Did your mom pick it out for you?